 4. Use the Type of Humor Students Enjoy and Understand

 It is almost a guarantee your sense of humor will differ from your students’ sense of humor.
-To make your students laugh, you need to be on key with what sort of things make them laugh.
+To make your students laugh, you need to be on the key with what sort of things make them laugh.
 Watch the TV programs your students’ find funny to figure out what type of humor they enjoy.
-Get to know your students’ interests and the kinds of things they like to watch on TV.
+Please get to know your students’ interests and the kinds of things they like to watch on TV.
 Knowing your students’ type of humor will make it much easier to make them laugh.

 5. Have Occasional Dedicated Comedy Sessions

 Once in a while, it can be a good idea to put together a lesson based solely on having fun.
 Such lessons are valuable for building bonds and encouraging cooperation between group members, and enhancing your reputation as a teacher.

 If you decide to implement humor, remember that a lesson learned with laughter is an experience remembered.
 Looking at ways to make your lessons more fun or humorous will benefit your whole class.

 Another way to reduce classroom disruptions is through your expectations for your students.